 Flour tortillas are a perfect vehicle for all sorts of things.
 Of course, they go well with any Mexican inspired meal.
 But they’re also great to use as wraps and folded for sandwiches.
 That said, grocery store tortillas are a problem for anyone on a low sodium diet.
 They’re pretty high in salt content.
 That’s the reason I preferred corn tortillas.
 I could find 2-3 brands at my local supermarkets that were extremely low in sodium and one brand was totally salt-free.
 Although I really like the flavor of corn tortillas, they can be a bit finicky to work with.
 First of all, they don’t necessarily lend themselves to foods that aren’t Mexican style.
 To serve them soft, you need to steam them to that perfect point – soft and pliable, not hard and stiff.
 On the other hand, to crunch them up, you’ve got to make sure you fry (or bake) them long enough to get them fully crisp.
 If you don’t, you end up at a weird in-between stage that is overly chewy and tough.

-The great thing about homemade flour tortillas is that I can control the amount of salt.
-Another great thing is that they’re a perfect summertime bread.
+The great thing is that I can control the amount of salt.
+They're also a perfect summertime bread.
 No oven required.
 Yes, the pan is hot, but the whole cooking process is over with quickly.
 Much less heat escapes into the rest of the house.

-Here’s the recipe with my notes.
-Eventually I want to experiment a bit by substituting some whole wheat flour.
-I may also cut back the shortening to just 3 tablespoons.
+Here's the recipe with my notes.
 If you give the recipe a try, be sure to use the full complement of shortening the first time around.
-The fat makes the dough super easy to work with.
+The fat makes the dough very easy to work with.

 AnnT from Cooking Forum